snowcat-web/demo/README.md

 ## Your Stripe Account

 We'll run test mode transaction on your Stripe account to test your solution.
-If this activity might disrupt your other work you may want to spin up a separate Stripe account just for these challenges.
-We recommend you keep the account you use for challenges up to date with the latest API version.
+If this activity might disrupt your other work you may want to spin up a separate Stripe account just for these sections.
+We recommend you keep the account you use up to date with the latest API version.

 ## Submitting